Minden, Nebraska

-Minden is a city in, and the county seat of, Kearney County, Nebraska, United States.
-The population was 2,923 at the 2010 census.
-It is home of the Pioneer Village museum complex.
+Minden is a city in Kearney County, Nebraska, United States.
+The city serves as the county seat of Kearney County.
+The population was 3,118 at the 2020 census.
+It is home to the Pioneer Village museum complex of 28 buildings.

 History

 Minden was established in 1876.
 The city was named after Minden, in Germany.
 Minden was originally built up chiefly by Germans.
-It has possessed a post office since 1876.
+The city has had a post office since 1876.